money.co.uk, Dot Zinc Limited, 160 Fleet Street, London. EC4A 2DQ. We are a Credit Broker for all consumer credit products promoted on money.co.uk.

 One final point to consider is that while overseas credit cards are great for cutting your costs while you're on holiday, once you return to the UK they are likely to be less attractive.

-As a result it makes sense to keep your overseas credit card for use outside the UK and look elsewhere for the best credit card to use while you're at home.
+As a result it makes sense to keep your overseas credit card for use outside the UK and look elsewhere for the best credit card to use while you're at home so you are always getting the most from your cards.

 To find the best credit cards abroad free of hefty overseas charges, use our credit cards abroad comparison table but make sure to apply with plenty of time before you travel or your card could arrive too late.